 Important Details To Consider When Buying An Investment Property

 Owning real estate is an excellent way to build wealth.
-But, it’s not just buying then selling at a profit that can generate an income.
+But, it’s not just buying and selling at a profit that can generate an income.
 Owning a rental investment property is a great first step toward creating a residual and mostly passive income.
 Here, we will take a look at a few ways you can establish your new rental business.
 Getting it right from the beginning will make it much easier to acquire additional properties in the future.

 Research the market

 When you’re thinking about a rental, you typically have two options: long-term or short-term.
 A long-term lease might be a house or condo where your tenant signs a lease for one year or longer.
-A short-term rental might be an executive apartment, AirBnB, or a vacation home.
+A short-term rental might be an executive apartment, Airbnb, or a vacation home.
 Regardless of which scenario you choose, research is your best friend.

-When researching the market for a long-term rental, start by looking at the selling prices of homes in the area you target for a purchase.
-If the market is competitive, due diligence and a keen understanding of market value and rent prices is critical before you submit that offer.
+When researching the market for a long-term rental, start by looking at the selling prices of homes in the area you target for purchase.
+If the market is competitive, due diligence and a keen understanding of the market value and rent prices is critical before you submit that offer.

 Decide how to buy your property